ST-TOMAS-Workshop/stm32u5_workshop/lpmodes/lpmodes_theory_lpmodes.md

 <p> </p>
 STM32U5 is designed to perform dynamic scenario in **Autonomous mode(LPBAM)**

-- Off load Core domain and thus reduce wakeup sequences
+- Off-load the CPU and thus reduce the number of wake-up sequences
-- Sensor data transfer, ADC acquisition, DAC generation,…
+- Typical use cases are sensor data acquisition, ADC acquisition, DAC generation…

-DataSheet values for LP modes are Static consumption only
+Datasheet values for LP modes are static consumption only

-- No tasks are performed
+- No tasks performed

 <awarning>
-Device selection must follow **Application demand** and NOT DataSheet comparison (U5 vs. L4/L4+/L5).
+Device selection must follow **Application demand** and NOT Datasheet comparison (U5 vs. L4/L4+/L5).
 </awarning>
 <p> </p>